 I am sitting on my futon, picking at my feet with fascination as my husband looks on, horrified.
 “Look how much skin is coming off!”
 I exclaim, sticking the flats of my feet in his face.

 Currently, I am ankle-deep in Baby Foot, the Japanese product that claims to remove dead skin from your feet and leave them infant-soft, as the name implies.
 Many websites and beauty bloggers have sung its praises, but I was always dissuaded by the hefty price tag—around $30 for one set.
 Plus, I wasn’t even sure I wanted to get rid of my significant calluses.
 Where I grew up, leathery feet were not seen as a sign of neglect or lack of hygiene; instead, they were seen as strong and badass.

-I grew up in Papua New Guinea, a third-world country located on a large island above Australia.
+I grew up in Papua New Guinea, a country located on a large island above Australia.
 My American parents were missionaries there, and I grew up walking barefoot on gravel roads in Eastern Highlands Province.
-You may spot flip-flops here and there, but if you go to the bush, most everyone is barefoot.
+You may spot flip-flops here and there, but if you go to the bush, almost everyone is barefoot.
 I would see Papua New Guinean women walk down the road by my house with large bundles balanced on their heads and their naked feet wide and gnarled, like armor.

 The international primary school I attended as a kid didn’t require shoes; in fact, wearing any was deemed uncool.
 Our favorite activities included climbing trees and running around in the rain—and shoes only slowed us down.
 It took years to develop calluses that enabled you to walk around painlessly, and once you did, you wanted to maintain them as much as possible.

 Once, my best friend Elin felt a sting underneath her foot as she was playing at our school.
 She didn’t think much of it, and only hours later did she realize she’d stepped on a tack—and there it was, still embedded in her sole.